coronel08/yelp_roulette/README.md

 '''

-First, run the development server:
+Then run the development server:
 ```
 npm run dev
 ```